shreif633/rusty-sword/README.md

 - Fork this repo and checkout the `development` branch
 - Make your changes
 - Submit a PR agains the `development` Branch

+### Naming Conventions
+- postfix structs with the singular form of its folder: ex `plugins/health.rs` -> `HealthPlugin`
+- components should not have a postfix
+- fields should have explicit long names and should never have abbreviations
+- if you do not know what a packet field does name it "unknown" so we can quickly lookup for things to investigate
+- if you do not know two or more items name it "unknown1" and "unknown2" and so on
+- fields that have vunevaribilities should be prefixed with "unsafe_"
+- fields related to entity index or database id should be postfixed with "_id"
+- fields related to config index should be postfixed with "_index"